The most frequently asked questions about our dust mite, bed bug, and allergy-proof covers.

 The most relevant questions asked about our anti-dust mite covers, anti-bed bug, and the answers of our experts.

-Most of the time, the dust mites covers that are sold in the large stores have the dust mite barrier only on the top and the sides are composed of economical, but extensible material.
-Their product is therefore cheaper, but for people with allergies, this is far from ideal.
-Allergists recommend the purchase of a cover with the dust mite barrier present on the 6 sides not only the top.
-Dust mites covers having the protection only on the top does not really help people with allergies, because when we sit down on our bed, all the allergens spread in the air to the unprotected sides.
-By having the dust mite barrier on the 6 sides, the cover becomes less stretchy and therefore requires more thickness for each mattress size (Twin, Full, Queen, King) which can results in more inventory to manage in and extra costs, not to mention that this type of covers are more expensive to buy for them as well.
-These previous reasons explain why 6 sided protected cover is generally not found in large known centres.
+Most of the time, the dust mites covers that are sold in large stores have a dust mite barrier only on the top of the mattress, while the sides are composed of economical, but extensible material allowing mites to get through Their product is therefore cheaper, but for people with allergies, this is far from ideal.
+Allergists recommend the purchase of a cover with a dust mite barrier present on all six sides, not just on the top.
+Dust mites covers with only top-side protection do not really help people with allergies, because when beds are sat on, all the allergens in and on them spread into the air and to the unprotected sides.
+When a cover has a dust mite barrier on all six sides, it is less stretchy and therefore requires thicker fabric for each mattress size (Twin, Full, Queen, King).
+This can, in turn, result in more inventory to manage, as well as extra costs, not to mention the added expense that buying these higher-cost covers incurs for large centres.
+These reasons explain why six-sided protection mattress covers are generally not found in large, well-known centres.

 Bed bugs are parasites that feed on the blood of humans and pets (mammals).
 Bed bugs have the size and shape of an apple seed.
 They live in mattresses, box springs, bed bases, and pillows, i.e., near their victims.
 They are attracted to body heat and bite while their victims are sleeping in order to feed on their blood.
 The bites leave itchy lesions and sometimes hives.
 Reactions vary with the victim's sensitivity.
 Bedbugs proliferate rapidly and are difficult to exterminate.
 The female can lay from 200 to 400 eggs in her lifetime, depending on the temperature of their environment and their access to food (blood).